 It's as easy as:

-- Verifying that the money has been deposited to my bank account.
+- Verifying that the money has been deposited into my bank account.

 - Making sure there are no looming problems that need to be handled.

-The only reason I have it this easy is because I have a great property manager handling all of my rental properties.
-A good property management company is an essential component of a good rental property business.
-Why?
-Because with a good property manager in place, my rental properties are quite literally a hands-free operation that runs itself without my ongoing involvement (and this is very important).
+The only reason I have it this easy is simple: I have a great property manager handling all my rental properties.
+A good property management company is essential to a good rental property business.
+With a good property manager in place, my rental properties are a hands-free operation that runs without my ongoing involvement (and this is very important).

-This kind of “hands-free” income isn't easy to create (especially in the beginning), but if you take the time to seek out the right rental properties and buy them the right way, you can experience this amazing phenomenon for yourself.
-If you ever do, you'll see what I mean – it’s a beautiful thing!
+This hands-free income isn't easy to create, especially in the beginning.
+But if you take the time to seek out the right rental properties and buy them the right way, you can experience this amazing phenomenon.
+If you ever do, you'll see what I mean.
+It's a beautiful thing!

-For a project that once started as a massive time investment with absolutely no guarantee of any tangible revenue (i.e. – pretty much how every business starts out), this little business has evolved from nothing into a small-but-steady stream of monthly income.
-It took a lot of time and intentional effort to map out and implement the game plan, but here I stand less than 24 months into it – and the plan seems to be working.
+For a project that once started as a massive time investment with no guarantee of tangible revenue (i.e., pretty much how every business begins), this little business has evolved from nothing into another steady stream of monthly income.
+It took a ridiculous amount of time and effort to map out and implement the game plan, but the plan seems to be working.
 Plus, it has been a fun way to generate more income streams.

 The End Goal

-As of today, if I had to show you how I envisioned my life panning out over the next 20 – 30 years, this is probably the best representation of how I'd like to see my global income when all is said and done:
+If I had to show you how I envisioned my life panning out over the next 20 to 30 years, this is probably the best representation of how I'd like to see my global income when all is said and done:

-Now that you know how I spend my time, how I make my money and what my end goal is – let's talk about YOU.
+Now that you know how I spend my time, how I make my money, and what my end goals are—let's talk about YOU.

-Sometimes it can be illuminating to see these things side-by-side (and I have to be honest – it was actually pretty revealing for me as I created these three pie charts for this blog post).
-Just take a minute and think about your daily activities… what are you doing with your daily life?
+Sometimes, it can be illuminating to see these things side-by-side.
+And I have to be honest; it was pretty revealing for me as I created these three pie charts for this blog post.
+Just take a minute and think about your daily activities.
+What are you doing with your life?
 Are you moving towards the destination you want to reach?

-Of course, you won't be able to answer these questions until you truly know what you're trying to accomplish – so if you find it difficult to map out the same charts I've shown above, take a few minutes (or hours, if necessary) to organize your goals, figure out where you want to go and what kinds of activities will bring you towards that destination.
+Of course, you won't be able to answer these questions until you truly know what you're trying to accomplish.
+If you find it difficult to map out the same charts I've shown above, take a few minutes (or hours, if necessary) to organize your goals and figure out where you want to go and what your activities are doing to bring you toward that destination.

-If you're lucky, you might just figure out some things that need to change… and the sooner you can do that, the better.
+If you're lucky, you might just figure out some things that need to change… and better now than never.